Some state governments have begun to fight back against progressive ESG initiatives and the attempt to redefine the purpose of businesses.

 b) If the attorney general or [applicable executive branch official] has reasonable cause to believe that a person has engaged in, is engaging in, or is about to engage in, a violation of this article, he may:

-c) In addition to any other remedies available at law or equity, a company who serves as a fiduciary and who violates Section 2 shall be obligated to pay damages to the [state] in an amount equal to three times all monies paid to the company by the [state] [pension board] for the company’s services.
+c) In addition to any other remedies available at law or equity, a company that enters into a contract with a government entity containing any verifications required by Section 2 and engages in any economic boycott during the term of the contract shall be obligated to pay damages to the [state] in an amount equal to three times all monies paid to the company under the contract.